 Steak tartare and prawn cocktail eaten by my fellow diners.

 My Aberdeen Angus 42 day aged ribeye.
-I always have my steak mid-rare – this however turned up almost well done.
+I always have my steak mid-rare – this however turned up practically well done to the point of drying.
 It was sacrilege to this piece of meat and if I wasn’t so full from the skate I would have returned it.
 I ended up leaving most of it on the plate.
+A crying shame really.

-In stark contrast my neighbouring diner was kind enough to pass me her ribeye cap as she was full which was cooked to a beautiful mid-rare as you can see.
-It was a brilliant piece of steak packed full of flavour and it was redeeming value.
+In stark contrast my neighbouring diner, “Elle” was kind enough to pass me her ribeye cap as she was full, her piece was cooked to a beautiful mid-rare as you can see.
+It was a brilliant piece of steak packed full of flavour and it was redeeming corner.